hasan-ylmz/hasan-ylmz/README.md

 I work every day to educating myself.
 I learning different programming languages and technologies over time.
 I also deal with cyber security in some of my spare time.
 I uploaded my projects in bulk .
-Projects have a certain time between maked   time .
+Projects have a certain time between making   time .
 Thanks for visiting and good luck .